 SHALL overwrite the existing cached Media Parameters and continue trying to connect to the Multicast PoC Channel, if the PoC Client has not yet connected to the Multicast PoC Channel.

-Upon receipt of an SIP UPDATE request or a SIP re-INVITE request to add a new Media Stream to the existing PoC Session, to remove currently used Media Stream from the PoC Session, to change the Media-floor Control Entity binding of a used Media in the PoC Session or a combination of these the PoC Client SHALL perform the actions specified in [OMA-PoC-CP] "PoC Client receiving a request to add and disconnect Media Streams" with the clarifications below regarding the Multicast PoC specific Media Parameters, codecs and Media formats.
+Upon receipt of an SIP UPDATE request or a SIP re-INVITE request to add a new Media Stream to the existing PoC Session, to remove currently used Media Stream from the PoC Session, to change the Media-floor Control Entity binding of a used Media in the PoC Session or a combination of these the PoC Client SHALL perform the actions specified in [OMA-PCPS-CP] "PoC Client receiving a request to add and disconnect Media Streams" with the clarifications below regarding the Multicast PoC specific Media Parameters, codecs and Media formats.

 NOTE 2: The PoC Server sends only the SIP UPDATE/re-INVITE request to PoC Clients already listening to the Multicast PoC Channel.